Azure/avdaccelerator/workload/terraform/readme.md

 ## Terraform file Structure

-The Azure Virtual Desktop Terraform files are all written as individual files each having a specific function.
-Variables have been created in all files for consistency, all changes to defaults are to be changed from the terraform.tfvars file.
+The Azure Virtual Desktop Baseline Terraform files are all written as individual files each having a specific function.
+Variables have been created in all files for consistency, all changes to defaults are to be changed from the terraform.tfvars.sample file.
 The structure is as follows:

 | file Name           | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |